TOPIC -

 I guess I'm just saying that I could probably set, water, and even transplant

 clones blind folded, regardless of media.
-Sure I would be sloppy at first,
+Sure I would be sloppy at first, but

 with practice?
-I for the life of me can't figure how your buddy will be
+I for the life of me can't figure how your buddy will be able to

 monitor the health of the plants though.